cde-ev/cdedb2/doc/source/Development_Environment_Manual.rst

 First of all, you need to create your personal configuration and make the path to the file available via environment variable, like described in :doc:`Design_Environment_Setup`.
-The configuration file may be empty if you do not want to override the defaults from :mod:`cdedb_setup.config`.
+The configuration file may be empty if you do not want to override the defaults from :mod:`cdedb.config`.

 A sample configuration for development instances can be found in ``related/auto-build/files/stage3/localconfig.py``.